“Nothing will benefit human health and increase the chances for survival of life on Earth as much as the evolution to a vegetarian diet.”

 I eat mostly plant-based food because doing so is good for my health, good for the planet, and good for animals.

-Eating a plant-based diet defends against heart disease, stroke, cancer, diabetes.
+Eating a plant-based diet defends against heart disease, stroke, cancer, and diabetes.

 - In 1974 Chinese Prime Minister Zhou Enlai directed the government to undertake most comprehensive cancer study in history, tracking every reported cancer death for 10 years.
 The study examined the diets, lifestyle, and disease characteristics of 6,500 people in 65 rural Chinese counties.
 “The major message from the China Study is a plant-food-based diet, mainly cereal grains, vegetables, and fruit, and very little animal food, is always associated with lower mortality of certain cancers, stroke, and coronary heart disease.”
 Why?
 The enzymes and hormones found in meat create inflammation and high acid levels, which lead to cancer, stroke and heart disease.